revault/practical-revault/network.md

 Stakeholder -> their Watchtower

-Stakeholder -> Sync Server
+Stakeholder -> Coordinator

 Manager -> Cosigner

-Manager -> Sync Server
+Manager -> Coordinator

-Watchtower -> Sync Server
+Watchtower -> Coordinator

 This determines with which entities the static public keys must be shared (as part of configuration information) during the initialization ceremony.